kjuu0/ucsb-ersp-2022-research-log/LOG.md

 ### Goals

-- [ ] Do more research into SEAL
+- [x] Do more research into SEAL
-- [ ] Prepare the final presentation slides
+- [x] Prepare the final presentation slides
-- [ ] Last revision of our proposal
+- [x] Last revision of our proposal

 ### Accomplishments

+#### Friday (4 hours)

+- Met with team to finish up proposal revisions
+  - Made the timeline more detailed
+  - Elaborated on evaluation criteria
+- Discussed with team about working over winter break
+- Worked on and finished basic solution to SEAL task that Ishtiyaque gave me (hidden repo)

 #### Tuesday (1.5 hours)